-Let’s face it.
-The first people you are likely to coach may be your willing friends and family who want to support you as you venture into this profession.
-While this may prove challenging – to let go of your agenda for a loved one, to resist giving advice, or direction and to release judgment and trust the wisdom of your “client” – there is no better way to practice these very competencies.
+The first people our students or graduates are likely to coach will most likely be willing friends and family who want to support you as you venture into your new profession.
+While this may prove challenging – to let go of your agenda for a loved one, to resist giving advice, or direction and to release judgment and trust the wisdom of your “client” – there is no better way to practice your coaching competencies.
 If you can be fully present and objective with someone you know and love, imagine how much easier it will be to do this with someone you just met?

 Aside from the ethical considerations, there are some practical questions to ask yourself when taking on a friend or family member as a client:

 - Am I differentiating this friendship from a client-coach relationship?

 - Am I less objective in sessions because I want to preserve a friendship?

 - Am I less less likely to ask provocative questions?